wolfpup-software/file_server/README.md

 Change the `port` property to serve from a different port.

-Change the `directory` property to target a alternative directory.
+Change the `directory` property to target an alternative directory.

-All `filepaths` must be a descendant of `directory`.

 An example of a valid configuration can be found at `file_server/v0.1/resources/file_server.json.example`